Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 ## Security/Privacy/Compliance

 Those changes have few security implications.
-The main point to be careful with is to make sure that the attempt system cannot be abused to brute-force the SAS exchange.
+The main point to be careful with is to make sure that the greeting attempt system cannot be abused to brute-force the SAS exchange.
 However, since user interaction is part of the process, it's hard to see how cancelling many attempts would help an attacker in this regard.

 ## Risks